 - What are the risks of Male to Female GRS?

 - What is the cost of Male to Female Gender Reassignment Surgery?

-Sex change surgery, more appropriately known as gender reassignment surgery (GRS), sex reassignment surgery (SRS) or gender confirmation surgery (GCS) is the final stage in the physical transitioning of a transgendered male-to-female.
-GRS is a surgical procedure that entails removing the external genitalia, followed by reconstruction of female genital organs.
+Sex change surgery, more appropriately known as gender confirmation surgery (GCS), gender reassignment surgery (GRS), sex reassignment surgery (SRS) is the final stage in the physical transitioning of a transgendered male-to-female.
+GCS is a surgical procedure that entails removing the external genitalia, followed by reconstruction of female genital organs.